St. John's Rod and Gun Club 2017: (87 Photos)

 7.

-8. Although we were about a month late this year due to lingering snow and soft ground we finally set about re-installing the automatic trap machines on April 29th.
+8. Although we were about a month late this year due to lingering snow and soft ground we finally got to re-installing the automatic trap machines on April 29th.

-9. All the machines were cleaned, greased, and rubber o-rings replaced as necessary before re-installation.
+9. All the machines were cleaned, greased, and rubber o-rings replaced as necessary just prior to re-installation.

 10.